A topic from the subject of Quantification in Chemistry.

 Procedure:

-1. Weigh a known mass of the unknown hydrocarbon.
+1. Accurately weigh a known mass of the unknown hydrocarbon using a balance.

-4. Collect the carbon dioxide produced in the combustion in the burette.
+4. Collect the carbon dioxide produced in the gas burette over water (or other suitable method to measure gas volume).

-5. Measure the volume of carbon dioxide collected.
+5. Measure the volume of carbon dioxide collected, noting the temperature and pressure.

-6. Pass the remaining gases through limewater to test for the presence of carbon dioxide.
+6. Pass any remaining gases through limewater.
+A milky precipitate confirms the presence of carbon dioxide.

-• It is important to ensure that the combustion tube is clean and dry before starting the experiment.
+• Ensure the combustion tube is clean and dry before starting the experiment.

-• The burette should be filled with water before collecting the carbon dioxide.
+• The burette should be filled with water (or other appropriate fluid) before collecting the carbon dioxide.

-• The limewater should be clear before starting the experiment.
+• The limewater should be freshly prepared and clear before starting the experiment.

 Significance: